 What Are The Benefits of a Pelvic Floor Examination?

-The pelvic floor muscles, or Levator Ani muscle group, can become overly tight or underactive leading to pain, discomfort or multiple issues that can affect your wellbeing.
+The pelvic floor muscles, or the Levator Ani and Coccygeus muscle groups, can become overly tight or underactive leading to pain, discomfort or multiple issues that can affect your wellbeing.

 A pelvic floor examination is the best way to assess the function of these muscles, and identify specifically which individual muscles are functioning incorrectly.
 From here, the PT treatment and take-home exercises can be further tailored for your unique body.